![]() |

 PPPS: I first real "job" was freelancing at Block Stages in Cincinnati, OH.
 It was an in-house Procter & Gamble production facility.
 We mostly shot inserts for national commercials and shot test commercials.
 It was (foolishly) shut down years ago as a cost saving measure.

 The DP there would only finger tighten pipe clamps if he set them.
 (It was that informal of a place; the DP is hanging lights sometimes.)
 He would get mad if he went up a ladder and could not loosen a pipe clamp with this fingers.
 He said, there was no reason for the bolt to be tightened as it could not ever come off the pipe.
-He had a good point.
+He had a point.